our founding partners

 Onward and Upward

 The Firm continued to have measured growth in the 2010s, servicing clients across Ontario.
 Commitment to the administration of justice continued with the appointment in 2015 of Grant R. Dow to Judge of the Superior Court of Justice at Toronto, and with Christine Elliott’s appointment as Ontario’s Patient Ombudsman.
 The Firm’s name then changed to Flaherty McCarthy LLP in 2015.
-At that time, with over 20 years of commitment to Insurance Defence, we were voted by Canadian Lawyer Magazine as a Top 10 Insurance Defence Boutique Law Firm in Canada for 2015-2016, and again for 2017-2018 and 2019-2020.
+At that time, with over 20 years of commitment to Insurance Defence, we were voted by Canadian Lawyer Magazine as a Top 10 Insurance Defence Boutique Law Firm in Canada from 2015 through 2024.
 Our firm and future was further strengthened with the admission of Sophia Chaudri to the partnership in 2019.

 The Firm’s experience and tactical approach allows it to effectively represent class action plaintiffs.
 Our clients benefit from the advancement of their cases which has lead to the growth of the law in this important area of our civil justice system.